Easy and Effective Disease Prevention

 Non-core vaccines include:

-• Bordetella (kennel cough) for dogs who often visit boarding facilities, groomers, or dog parks.
+- Bordetella vaccine.
+Recommended for dogs who often visit boarding facilities, groomers, or dog parks.

 Core cat vaccines include:

-• FVRCP (feline viral rhinotracheitis, calicivirus, and panleukopenia)
+- Pure Vax® FVRCP vaccine (feline viral rhinotracheitis, calicivirus, and panleukopenia).

 Non-core cat vaccines include:

-• PureVax® Feline leukemia vaccine (FeLV), suggested for all kittens and some adult cats, particularly those who spend any time outdoors.
+- PureVax® Feline leukemia vaccine (FeLV).
+This vaccine is suggested for all kittens and some adult cats, particularly those who spend any time outdoors.

 PureVax® vaccines are adjuvant free and may help reduce the risk of Feline Injection Site Sarcoma.